krinya/funda_data_scraper/README.md

 # A short EDA can be found by opening the '03_eda.ipynb' notebook

-You will see tables like this in it:
+You will see tables like this in the notebook:

 ![](data/../img/sum_table.png)